 We finish our walk through Vipava in the wine shop at the visitor center.
 There, winemakers from the area present their wines to visitors.
 In addition to Chardonnay and Sauvignon Blanc, we taste wines from the region such as Pinela and Zelen, which excites me.
 I also notice a bottle with female forms.
 We are told that only the best Zelen wines can be bottled in these bottles.
 It is like a seal of approval for the quality of the wine it contains.

 Malvasia wine is a wine, which is particularly interesting.
 It is a white wine variety that is widely grown in this region.
 It is ancient and probably dates back to the Greeks.
 Although the grapes ripen late in the year, they provide good yields.
 The white wine that is made from it, is rich in alcohol.
 It also has a good aroma.
 In the region, this wine is called by different names.
 Malvasia Istriana is the most common name for the grape variety.

 Just a few kilometers outside of Vipava we visit the Zorz wine cellar in Slap.
 The Zorz family is originally from France.
 Their winery is one of the largest in the Vipava Valley.
 In addition to Zelen and Pinella wines, it also produces excellent red wines such as Merlot, Cabernet Sauvignon and Barbera.
 There are also white wines such as Pinot Gris, Sauvignon Blanc and Muscat Blanc.
 The young generation is already in charge of this winery and produces excellent wines.

 How Wine is cultivated in the wine-growing Regions in Slovenia

 The Grape Harvest

-The viticulture process begins with the harvest of the grapes in autumn.
-It's not easy to set the right date for the grape harvest.
-For this, the winemaker must use scientific methods to determine the sugar content of the grapes.
-He also takes care to choose the right weather for the harvest.
+The viticulture process begins with the harvest of the grapes in the Autumn.
+Determining the right date for the grape harvest is not easy.
+To do this, the winemaker must use scientific methods to determine the sugar content of the grapes.
+He also makes sure to use the right weather for the harvest.